nixanon/Film-Analysis/README.md

 This is the client-side for the front-end of the film-analysis web app.
 It is written in JavaScript and provides the user interface and sends HTTP requests to the server with user input and displays the results.

+## Getting Started
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.

+### Prerequisites

+1) Javascript
+2) Windows
+3) Git
+4) Netlify

 ## Goals

 ### 1) Search